 We had a kids Drone packed with us in our luggage, that my son received for Christmas.
 It doesn’t fly high, but it has a camera on it.
 Airport security discovered it when they X-rayed our bag at the airport on our arrival to Amman.
 We then had to leave the drone behind at the airport and collect on our exit.
 This event didn’t fare so well, as the drone was taken to airport storage and damaged (I think a weight was put on top of the bag), so I’d suggest leaving your drone at home.

 Our external hard drives were all examined, and our laptops were turned on.
 All suitcases are X-rayed at the airport on arrival.
 All showing security is a serious business in Jordan.

 Best security I’ve seen anywhere I think has been in Jordan.

 All touristic attractions will have a security checkpoint at the entrance.
-Some places (like Jesus Baptism site at the Jordan River) you must go in a group or only with a special document and a time limit organised with a registered guide.
+Some places (like Jesus Baptism site at the Jordan River) you must go in a group or only with a special document and a time limit organized with a registered guide.

 To some, this might seem over the top, but for me, it means Jordan is taking security seriously and kept us as a family safe and secure.

 So YES, we felt very safe in Jordan.

 So now, getting down to having fun and fabulous places to explore, here is our list of …

 Top Ten Things To Do With Kids In Jordan